macadev/Gibbon-Tabs/README.md

 - Press <kbd>Ctrl</kbd> while the extension is open to highlight the currently active tab.
   - When you haven't entered a search query the list shows all tabs ordered from left to right and by window.
 This lets you quickly find neighbouring tabs to the active window.
 - There are no shortcuts for "Tab Snapshots".
 Just use it once and you'll learn how it works!
+- When you open the "Tab Snapshots" dropdown you will see a list of all the snapshots you have saved.
+  - Click on the "x" icon next to a snapshot name to delete it.
+  - Click on the pencil icon to overwrite the contents of a snapshot.
+    - Through this feature you can add new tabs to snapshots you have created in the past!

 ## Why do I need this?